backstreetbrogrammer/11_JavaSpark/README.md

 collection of objects which computes on the different nodes of the cluster.
 Each and every dataset in Spark RDD is logically partitioned across many servers so that they can be computed on different nodes of the cluster.

+RDD stands for:

+- **Resilient**: Fault tolerant and is capable of rebuilding data on failure
+- **Distributed**: Distributed data among the multiple nodes in a cluster
+- **Dataset**: Collection of partitioned data with values

 RDD has these main features:

 - Distributed collection of data